xflouris/libpll/README.md

 functions for computing the discretized rate categories for the gamma model (Yang 1994).

-Below is list of available functions in the current version.
+Below is a list of available functions in the current version.

 ### Partition (instance) manipulation